 This may be due to the fact that the competition is increasing as the years go by and they have to step up their game in order to attract a loyal customer base.

 Thrift stores are also springing up in affordable air-conditioned shopping malls such as the ones in Starmall Shaw and Alabang, Isettan Recto, etc.

 Myth 2: All Clothes in Thrift Stores are Unwearable

 Nowadays, you’ll even find a lot of fast-fashion clothing brands in thrift stores.
-Due to the advent of fast-fashion, the production of clothes rose up way above the demand of the buyers that’s why a lot of these pieces end up in dumpsites or reuse and sold in thrift stores around the world.
+Due to the advent of fast fashion, the production of clothes rose up way above the demand of the buyers that’s why a lot of these pieces end up in dumpsites or reused and sold in thrift stores around the world.